Welcome to Spiderlab Aarhus University - Trine Bilde's lab

 We also study sexual selection and male-female co-evolution in the nursery web spider Pisaura mirabilis, where males offer nuptial gifts to females during courtship and mating.

-Majer M., Svenning JC., Bilde T. 2013.
-Habitat productivity constrains the distribution of social spiders across continents -- case study of the genus Stegodyphus.
-Frontiers in Zoology.10:9.
+Majer M., Svenning J-C., Bilde T. 2015.
+Habitat productivity predicts the global distribution of social spiders.
+Frontiers in Ecology and Evolution.
+3:101.

 News and Press